vitaminncpp/TouchServer/README.md

 # MouseRemoteServer

-- A MouseRemoteServer is part of [MouseRemote](https://www.github.com/Akshayaap/MouseRemote).
+- TouchServer is part of [TouchDroid](https://www.github.com/Akshayaap/TouchDroid).
-- Repositoty to Android Application is [Here](https://www.github.com/Akshayaap/MouseRemote).
+- Repositoty to Android Application is [Here](https://www.github.com/Akshayaap/TouchDroid).
-- This acts as a server to recieve response from MouseRemote app.
+- This is Windows Server to capture data from the Network sent by TouchDroid Application and Register Appropreate Events to the Operating System.

   ## Table of Content
   - [Technologies](#technologies)